Devilla/docs/ens-migration-february-2020/technical-description.md

 A new instance of the public resolver has been deployed, and can be found at 0x4976fb03C32e5B8cfe2b6cCB31c09Ba78EBaBa41.
 This instance references the new PNS registry, and has an additional ‘multicall’ feature implemented, which permits users to set multiple records in a single operation.

 Since the public resolver looks up names in the PNS registry to determine who is permitted to configure records for them, while names - migrated or otherwise - pointed at an old instance of the public resolver will continue to function, they will need to migrate to the new public resolver in order to make changes.
-The PNS dapp at app.pns.domains facilitates this process using the new `multicall` function, making it possible to migrate over all records for a name in two transactions: the first one copying all records from the old resolver to the new one, and the second one updating the registry to point to the new resolver contract.
+The PNS dapp at app.pulse.domains facilitates this process using the new `multicall` function, making it possible to migrate over all records for a name in two transactions: the first one copying all records from the old resolver to the new one, and the second one updating the registry to point to the new resolver contract.

-### .ETH Registrar Controller
+### .PLS Registrar Controller

-All registration requests for PNS .eth second-level names are processed via a [‘controller’ contract](https://docs.pns.domains/contract-api-reference/.eth-permanent-registrar/controller).
+All registration requests for PNS .eth second-level names are processed via a [‘controller’ contract](https://docs.pulse.domains/contract-api-reference/.eth-permanent-registrar/controller).
 Once the migration is complete and all names from the old registry and registrar have been re-registered on the new one, the PNS team will enable the standard registrar controller, which permits registrations via the standard two-transaction process.
 The controller contract has no changes from the previous deployment.

 ### Reverse Registrar